maddisondesigns/customizer-custom-controls/readme.md

 [https://github.com/maddisondesigns/Customizer-Custom-Controls-Sample-Plugin](https://github.com/maddisondesigns/Customizer-Custom-Controls-Sample-Plugin)

 ## Changelog ##

+= 1.3.0 =
+- Added new Divider Custom Control
+- Added protected variables to control and section base classes to use for the customizer JS and CSS versions

 = 1.2.2 =
 - Updated Image Radio Button Control images, and Image Checkbox Control images to have better resolution